biagioferaco/killcovid/README.md

 ## TODO
 - Fix the random appear of the Virus.
-- Add an initial screen for the game.
+- Beutify initial screen for the game.
 - Fix Exit game.
 - Add some music.